dwatteau/scummtr/README.md

-# ScummTR – Fan translation tools for LucasArts SCUMM engine games
+# ScummTR – Fan translation tools for LucasArts SCUMM games

 This project hosts the sources of Thomas Combeleran's fan translation tools for most LucasArts [SCUMM engine](https://en.wikipedia.org/wiki/SCUMM) games, from *Maniac Mansion* to *The Dig*.